 The food is upscale, but the prices aren’t.
 With a seasonal menu that often changes, you’ll want to visit Texas Bistro at Park View often to enjoy all it has to offer.
 With dishes such as shrimp and grits and a tostada tower that combines smashed black beans, scrambled eggs, pico, pepper jack cheese, roasted jalapeno cream sauce, sour cream, and pickled onions, you’ll understand why it’s imperative to visit often.

-Its home is the three-story boiler room of a cotton gin that burned in the early 1920s, and the food rates among the best in Texas Hill Country.
-Opened in 1977, Gristmill River Restaurant has carved out a reputation as one of the best eateries in New Braunfels.
+Its home is the three-story boiler room of a cotton gin next to the Guadalupe River that burned in the early 1920s, and the food rates among the best in the Texas Hill Country.
+Opened in 1977, Gristmill River Restaurant & Bar has carved out a reputation as an outstanding steakhouse in New Braunfels.
 With a menu featuring grilled chicken, pulled pork, and a Gruene club sandwich (with avocado) as well as entrees, such as chicken-fried chicken, fried shrimp, and deep-fried catfish, you’re sure to enjoy some good “down home” Texas dishes.
 Consider the thick steaks also featured on the menu, and you’ll be challenged by what to order.

 12. The River House